maxludden/supergene-v2/books/book06/md/chapter-2128.md

 “This is rather interesting, I must confess.
 It’s more satisfying to watch such a raw fight.”

-“F*ck yeah!
+“Fuck yeah!
 Kill him.
 Go on!”

 The audience was ravenous for more.
 The violence of the fight drew an insatiable bloodlust from them, driving their excitement The adrenaline levels of the audience were through the roof.